-Action also needs taking over the role of language which, as Hollway and Jefferson suggest, often expresses unconscious beliefs and 'never represents the world neutrally' (2000, p.
+Nevertheless, some precise issues arise from this research.
+The first lies in the role of language and its latent meanings, which, as Hollway and Jefferson suggest, often express unconscious beliefs and 'never represent the world neutrally' (2000, p.
 14).

-Whilst both the Kennedy Report and the professional literature repeatedly use the language of 'balance', combining 'robust investigation' with a 'sensitive approach' (Sidebotham et al., 2009, p.
+Whilst both the Kennedy Report and the professional literature repeatedly emphasise 'balance' and the possibility of combining 'robust investigation' with a 'sensitive approach' (Sidebotham et al., 2009, p.
 294), the designation used when police attend a sudden and unexpected child death is commonly that of 'Child Abuse Team'.
 As Cathy, Hafsa and Chrissie so vividly describe in Chapters 4 and 5, this can be terrifying for parents who already feel guilty and under suspicion.
-If balance was really the desired outcome, the language could easily be altered to help demonstrate this and to achieve greater symmetry, thereby reducing anxiety and fear for families.
+If balance was really the desired outcome, the language could easily be altered to help demonstrate this and to achieve greater symmetry.

 Another issue that arises from the police response and language used is that of closure.
 Despite the recommendations in the Kennedy Report that all child deaths are followed by a joint home visit, many parents do not understand this and may view it, as Cathy does, as a further act of suspicion or blame (Chapter 5).
 What many parents in this research have specifically requested is some form of written document from the police, which informed them that the case was 'closed' (Chapter 4).
-This lack of formal exoneration has been one of parents' most enduring concerns and this could easily be ameliorated if it were made a formal part of procedure (Garstang, 2017).
+This lack of formal exoneration has been one of parents most enduring concerns and this could easily be ameliorated if it were made a formal part of procedure.